dynverse/dyno/README.md

 <img src="docs/figures/README-dimred_groups-1.png" width="100%" />

-### Plotting relevant features
+### Predicting and visualising genes of interest

-We integrate several methods to extract relevant genes/features from a trajectory.
+We integrate several methods to extract candidate marker genes/features from a trajectory.

 #### A global overview of the most predictive genes